GiulioSaulle/Lightweight-PubSub-TinyOS/readme.md

 1. Clone the repository:

-2. Set up the required dependencies and development environment.
+2. Set up the required dependencies and development environment (TOSSIM).

 3. Configure the PAN coordinator and client nodes according to your network topology.